Short-Term Teaching Opportunity in Taiwan, 2015–16

 As part of its 5-year "Top University Strategic Alliance" (TUSA) agreement with the Taiwan Ministry of Education and a consortium of twelve Taiwan universities, the Institute of East Asian Studies (IEAS) is pleased to announce short-term teaching opportunities in Taiwan for UC Berkeley ladder rank faculty during academic year 2015‑16.
 Applications can be accepted for stays in Taiwan through December 31, 2016.

-Ladder-rank Berkeley faculty members in any field of East Asian or Buddhist studies are invited to apply for funds to teach at Alliance universities in Taiwan for 3-5 week stints.
-At least two slots are available for 2014-15.
-Under the terms of the TUSA agreement, Berkeley faculty members will be provided air transportation, lodging, meals and a $20,000 stipend.
-Instruction may take place at any of the following Alliance universities:
+Berkeley faculty members in any field of East Asian or Buddhist studies are invited to apply for funds to teach at Alliance universities in Taiwan, from three weeks to one full term.
+At least FOUR slots are available for 2015‑16.
+Under the terms of the TUSA agreement, the selected Berkeley faculty members will be provided air transportation, lodging, meals and a stipend (details below).
+Courses may take place at any of the following Alliance universities:

 - Chang Gung University